Jump to accessibility statement Skip to content

 "Very well supported by the GP team.
 It may be helpful to give student dates earlier in advance to allow planning, but I appreciate that this is not always possible."

-If you are interested in hosting some of our medical students, please fill out the application survey, it will just take a few minutes and a member of the medical placements team will get back in touch with you within 5 working days.
+If you are interested in hosting some of our medical students, please fill out the application survey.
+It will just take a few minutes and a member of the medical placements team will get back in touch with you within five working days.

 If you have any further questions, please get in touch with medical.placements@sunderland.ac.uk.